Refinitiv/Real-Time-SDK/Java/Ema/README.md

     - EMA-375: EMAJ cannot send login request with the "User Token" nametype
     - EMA-401: Source directory reissue may internally request on invalid handle
 	- EMA-412: NumInputBuffers are not logged
+	- EMA-486: Consumer may utilize 100% on virtual machines

 # Obtaining the Thomson Reuters Field Dictionaries